 Saturday, March 21st

-Board at 12:30am; find seat; appreciate extra legroom; slowly come to realization that while coach is packed, there is literally no one else in ~40 other seats composing Priority Economy; peer through first class curtain; find only three seats filled.
+Board at 12:30am; find seat; appreciate extra legroom; slowly come to the realization that while coach is packed, there is literally no one else in ~40 other seats composing Priority Economy; peer through first class curtain; find only three seats filled.

 Decide, for some reason, to watch Green Lantern; fall asleep shortly after clicking play; wake up many hours later; eat meal flight attendant left on tray table; try and fall back asleep, unsuccessfully; watch rest of Green Lantern.